LedLoaf/SFML-RealTime-StepTime-Pathfinding/README.md

 6 to toggle starting tile colors
 7 to togggle goal tile colors
 8 to toggle tiles not checked colors
-9 reset all colors off
+9 reset all colors OFF
-0 reset all colors on
+0 reset all colors ON
 R to toggle to Real-Time or Step-Time pathfinding

 The most important things to look at for the pathfinding algorithm itself are: